-In October, my wife and I married on beautiful Gundungurra Country in the Megalong valley in Australia, surrounded by our family and friends.
+In October, my wife and I married on beautiful Gundungurra Country in the Megalong valley, surrounded by our family and friends.

 It was a big deal.